 Understanding Sensitive Skin Reactions to Dental Gloves

-Skin sensitivity to gloves typically falls into three categories: Type I latex allergies (immediate hypersensitivity), Type IV chemical allergies (delayed contact dermatitis), and irritant contact dermatitis from prolonged glove use.
+Skin irritation from dental gloves can come from several sources, including latex proteins, chemical accelerators used in glove manufacturing, and prolonged moisture exposure during repeated glove use.
 Latex proteins are the most common culprits, but accelerators like thiuram and carbamates used in manufacturing can also cause reactions.

-Healthcare workers face a 10-17% incidence rate of hand dermatitis according to occupational health studies, with glove-related issues being a leading cause.
+Skin irritation from gloves is a common concern among healthcare workers, according to occupational health studies, with glove-related exposure often cited as a leading cause.
 Recognizing these triggers is the first step toward finding gloves that won't compromise your skin health or career longevity.

 Best Glove Materials for Sensitive Skin